Unconventional superconductivity and anomalous response in hole-doped transition metal dichalcogenides: Introduction

-The nontrivial Berry curvature associated with the bands near the valleys is a consequence of strong spin-orbit coupling enabled by inversion symmetry breaking and heavy elements such as \ce{Mo} and \ce{W}.
-The Berry curvature engenders an effective intrinsic angular momentum associated with the Bloch wave functions.
-Remarkably, spin-preserving optical transitions between valence and conduction bands are possible, even though the atomic orbitals involved all have a $d$-character.
+The inversion symmetry breaking and the strong spin-orbit coupling due to the heavy transition element (\ce{Mo} and \ce{W}) endow the bands with nontrivial Berry curvature.
+A remarkable consequence is that spin-preserving optical transitions between valence and conduction bands are allowed, even though the atomic orbitals involved all have a $d$-character.
 Furthermore, the valley-dependent sign of the Berry curvature leads to selective photoexcitation: right circular polarization couples to one valley, and left circular polarization to the other.
-Consequently, this enables a number of valleytronic and spintronic applications that have attracted a lot of attention over the last few years \cite{ RevModPhys.82.1959, PhysRevLett.108.196802, Mak27062014 }.
+This enables a number of valleytronic and spintronic applications that have attracted a lot of attention over the last few years \cite{ RevModPhys.82.1959, PhysRevLett.108.196802, Mak27062014 }.

 We are primarily interested in exploiting the band structure and valley-contrasting probe afforded by the nontrivial topology in order to study and manipulate correlated phenomena in these systems.
 In particular, we focus on hole-doped systems, where an experimentally accessible window in energy is characterized by two disconnected pieces of spin non-degenerate Fermi surfaces.
 One can preferentially excite electrons from either Fermi surface.
 Since the spins are locked to their valley index, these excitations have specific $s_z$ (where the $z$-axis is perpendicular to the two-dimensional crystal).
 We focus on the possible superconducting states and their properties.